-These limited edition Off White Dunks, from the 2019 collab between Nike and Virgil Abloh’s design label Off-White, pay homage to the original UNLV colorway from 1985.
+These rare Off White Dunks, from the 2019 collab between Nike and Virgil Abloh’s design label Off-White, pay homage to the original UNLV colorway from 1985.
 Reimagined as a low top, the Off White Dunk Lows echo the school’s colors with leather uppers in University Red and Wolf Grey.
 Abloh puts his signature spin on classic Nike Dunk detailing, with an orange-tabbed Swoosh, bright orange flywire overlacing and Off-White branding on the medial side.

 The Off White Dunks also celebrate the classic basketball silhouette’s skateboarding legacy.
 While the Nike Dunk was eventually supplanted on the courts by the Air Jordan I and other newer basketball models, the style was steadily growing in popularity with an unexpected group of consumers: skaters.
 By the mid-’90s, the Nike Dunk had become a cult favorite amongst the skateboarding community, thanks to its superior cushioning, support and traction.

 It wasn’t until March of 2002 that Nike officially launched Nike SB, codifying the connection between skate culture and the Nike Dunk.
 The company enlisted Sandy Bodecker to manage the division, and under his leadership, the iconic Nike SB Dunk made its debut.

 Nike SB Dunk Low Pro Tie-Dye 'Raygun White'